infrabel/gnap-map/README.md

 - Install a map technology, for instance [gnap-map-google](https://github.com/infrabel/gnap-map-google) by running `npm install gnap-map-google`, and following the [installation instructions](https://github.com/infrabel/gnap-map-google#installation) there.
 - Reference the dist/gnap-map.css file and the dist/gnap-map.js file for the development version, or the dist/gnap-map.min.css and dist/gnap-map.min.js files for minified versions.
     - Reference them right after the GNaP css and js files.
 That way, they will get bundled along with GNaP in the vendor-gnap.css and vendor.js files by means of the GNaP `grunt dist` task.
-    - **Note:** When installing the Google Maps technology, be sure to follow the instructions on referencing the Google Maps API in your index file.
+    - **Note:** When installing the Google Maps technology, be sure to follow the instructions on referencing the Google Maps Javascript API in your index file.

 #### Hello Worldmap